DelawareAEPI/delawareaepi.github.io/README.md

 All of the content can be updated through the firebase database (instructions further down).
 Additionally, some parts can be updated directly from within the website as long as the user is signed in with admin access.

 For further development, first clone this repository.
 The application was originally developed with Angular v12.2.9, Node v14.15.1, and npm v6.14.8.
 From the base directory, run `npm install` to install the necessary packages.
-To website can be deployed locally to localhost:4200 with the `ng serve` command.
+The website can be deployed locally to localhost:4200 with the `ng serve` command.
+For the application to run properly, you must create a file called `config.js` under the `src` directory.
+In the file `src/config.js` paste this line: `export var DRIVE_API_KEY = "X";` and replace `X` with the Browser Key that can be found in the [Google Cloud Platform credentials page](https://console.cloud.google.com/apis/credentials) for the website project.

 The website is currently deployed to GitHub Pages.
-To build for deployment run `ng build --output-path docs --base-href /aepi_website/`.
-You must create a file `404.html` under the docs folder and paste in the contents of `index.html` (required for routing to work with GitHub Pages).
+Run `ng build --output-path docs --base-href /aepi_website/` to build the application for deployment under the `docs` folder.
+Before committing the updated build output, you must make a copy of `docs/index.html` and rename the file to `docs/404.html` (required for Angular routing to work with GitHub Pages).

-# Updating The Content
+# **Updating The Content**
 ## Text Blurbs
 If an admin is signed in, certain areas of text become editable.